navipartner/docs/content/en/docs/power_bi/intro.md

 type: docs
 ---

-[Business Intelligence](https://powerbi.microsoft.com/en-us/what-is-business-intelligence/) is a set of technologies and tools that help companies to perform in-depth analyses of the most important business segments and consequently to bring the right decision.
+[<ins>Business Intelligence<ins>](https://powerbi.microsoft.com/en-us/what-is-business-intelligence/) is a set of technologies and tools that help companies to perform in-depth analyses of the most important business segments and consequently to bring the right decision.
 Six key areas that can benefit from using BI reports are:

 - Customer experience
 - Sales and marketing